foopod/intermittentFasting/_pages/faq.md

 ### Can I still eat/drink x?

 Maybe.
 The idea of fasting is to not eat anything and just drink water.
-But there are other things you can have...
+But there are some exceptions...

 You can have..
 * Black Coffee
 * Tea
-* Zero Calorie drinks
+* Zero Calorie drinks (Note: Some artificial sweeteners do trigger an insulin response and will disrupt your fast)
 * Supplements (Note: Some are much more effective when taken with food)

 You can't have..